Skip to main content

 5. Select Save.

-Restriction Levels
+Restriction levels

 • Restricting which security roles can be assigned to a user when creating or editing.